SOAS Timetable Policy

 1. Teaching day and week

-- The core teaching day is from 9am to 5pm, Monday to Friday.
-Notwithstanding the below constraints, all full-time academic staff should be available to teach within these hours.
+- a.
+The core teaching day is from 9am to 5pm, Monday to Friday.
+Classes can also be

-- Wednesday afternoons should be kept free from undergraduate teaching.
+- b.
+Wednesday afternoons will as far as possible be kept free fromundergraduate

-- Classes should start at 5 minutes past the hour and finishing promptly at 5 minutes to the hour.
+- c.
+Classes should start at 5 minutes past the hour and finish promptly at 5 minutes to

-- In accordance with the block system, which seeks to reduce clashes, two-hour classes can only start at the following times: 9am, 11am, 1pm, 3pm, 5pm.
+- d.
+In accordance with the block system, which seeks to reduce clashes, two-hourclasses

 2. Constraints on teaching availability

-- All full-time academic staff are guaranteed at least one day a week free from timetabled teaching activities.
+- b.
+All full-time academic staff can reasonably expect one day a week free from

 3. Timetable Construction